TestoResto/00-installfest/README.md

 * _Web Development_: The process of building sites and applications for the Web.
 * _Front-End Development_: The development of client / browser code (HTML, CSS, JS), i.e., what the user sees and interacts with.
 * _Back-End Development_ : The development of server-side code that handles such functions as routing, data handling, and databases (Ruby, Python, Java, Javascript), i.e., the “stuff behind the scenes” that makes Web applications work.

->Note: A good analogy here is to compare the Web app to a retail clothing store.
-The _Front-End_ is the store itself; the things you as the buyer interact with.
-The store has a thought-out layout and structure (ie; HTML), it looks great with lighting and styling (ie; CSS), and you can interact with it by trying on or purchasing clothes (ie; Javascript).
-All the things you don't see but which are critical to a functioning retail store are the _Back-End_; logistics for shipping products to the store, scheduling rosters for staff, handling finances with a bank, etc.

 In this class, you will be learning both functional and object-oriented programming (OOP).
 Understanding the core differences between these two programming paradigms is essential to understanding the concepts in this class and, ultimately, becoming a more efficient programmer.